Giusep502/rickandmorty-showcase/README.md

 Run `test:coverage` with npm to run tests and check the code coverage

 Run `prettify` with npm to fix code formatting on changed files.

+## Notes

+E2E Tests with Protractor are not available yet